 - EPAC: Efficient approximation algorithms and circuit complexity (Czech Science Foundation), advisors: Feldmann, Hubáček, Koucký, Koutecký, Sgall, Veselý

-- Graphs and their algebraic properties (Czech Science Foundation), advisors: Goodall, Jelínek, Šámal
+- Flows and cycles in graphs on surfaces (Czech Science Foundation), advisors: Dvořák, Šámal

 - Ramsey theory in the context of group theory, model theory and topological dynamics (Czech Science Foundation), advisors: Hubička